pingcap/docs/performance-tuning-overview.md

 For more information about the analysis and diagnostic methods and tools, see [Performance Tuning Methods](/performance-tuning-methods.md).

 ### Step 4.
-Propose tuning solutions, assess the benefits, risks, and costs of each solution
+Propose tuning solutions, evaluates the benefits, risks, and costs of each solution

 After identifying the bottleneck of a system through performance analysis, you can propose a tuning solution that is cost-effective, has low risks, and provides the maximum benefit based on the actual situation.